vkorotkine/DPGSolver/SETUP.md

 Parameters to be used for the run are specified in the '.ctrl' files located in $(ROOT)/cases/control_files.

-Unit/Integration testing can be performed by uncommenting DTEST in the $(ROOT)/Makefile.
+Unit/Integration testing can be performed by uncommenting DTEST in the [ROOT Makefile](Makefile).